NouraElHabbal/TissueSpecificTscKnockouts/Mouse Data/Muscle Tsc1 Knockout/HFD/Body Composition/body-weight-analysis.md

 The following animals have completed the study (age is >144 days):

-Table: Animals which have completed the study
+Table: Animals which have completed the study by genotype

 Genotype      Gender    Number
 ------------  -------  -------